 - Weight loss caused by a digestive disorder

-Other conditions evaluated under this section include Crohn’s Disease, colitis, cirrhosis, bowel incontinence, kidney failure, liver disease, diverticulitis, ulcers, GERD, and more.
+Other conditions evaluated under this section include Crohn’s disease, colitis, cirrhosis, bowel incontinence, kidney failure, liver disease, diverticulitis, ulcers, GERD, and more.

 Some digestive disorders may not fall into these categories, but that doesn’t always mean they won’t qualify for SSD benefits.
 A Social Security Disability lawyer can help you demonstrate how your condition affects your ability to work and other factors.